potatochip/jekyll-now-theme/about.md

 permalink: /about/
 ---

-DataSci Student.
+Data Scientist.
 I have a strict love/hate relationship with all keyboards.

 Visit my github at [https://github.com/potatochip](https://github.com/potatochip)